sylumer/automators/Technology/Siri.md

 ---

 # Overview
 Siri is a virtual assistant developed by [[Apple]] Inc. that uses voice recognition and natural language processing to perform a variety of tasks on [[Apple]] devices.
-It was first introduced on the iPhone 4S in 2011 and has since been integrated into other [[Apple]] products such as the iPad, Apple Watch, and Mac computers.
+It was first introduced on the iPhone 4S in 2011 and has since been integrated into other [[Apple]] products such as the iPad, [[Apple Watch]], and Mac computers.

 Users can interact with Siri by speaking commands or asking questions, and Siri responds with spoken feedback or on-screen information.
 Siri can help with tasks like sending messages, setting reminders, making phone calls, searching the web, running [[Shortcuts|Shortcuts automations]] and controlling smart home devices.